center-for-threat-informed-defense/summiting-the-pyramid/docs/scoringanalytic.rst

 And that’s it!
 You have officially scored an analytic based on the Summiting the Pyramid methodology.
-Knowing the steps to score an analytic, you can apply this to your environment, see where your analytics fall, and determine if there’s any ways your analytics can be improved.
+Knowing the steps to score an analytic, you can apply this to your environment, see where your analytics fall, and determine if there are any ways your analytics can be improved.

-Remember, not all analytics will be able to be scored utilizing this methodology.
+Remember, not all analytics can be scored utilizing this methodology.
 For example, some analytics might be tuned specifically for your environment or for collecting contextual data rather than detection.
 We are documenting different use cases where some analytics would not be scored, and will continue to update the Summiting methodology to reflect this.

 **Do you have analytics that should be documented in the analytic repository?
 Do you have new fields or observables which can be added to the analytics observables table?**